alichtner/nordstrom_flask/README.md

         print(data)
     return render_template('titanic.html')
 ```
-10. Test the connection using the **predict** button on the web page to the flask function to make sure data is being passed from the web form by printing it to the terminal.
+10. Test the connection from the web page to the flask function using the **predict** button to make sure data is being passed from the web form by printing it to the terminal.
 We will be feeding this data into our model to make our predictions.

 ### Prepare input data and get the prediction

 11a.
 Convert the `predict_sex` variable from a string into binary (F = 0, M = 1).

 11b.
-Build the numpy array of values to pass into the model.
-The order does matter.
+Build the numpy array of values `input_data` to pass into the model.
+The order **DOES** matter.

 11c.
-Call the `predict_proba()` method on our logistic regression model with our input data.
+Call the `predict_proba()` method on the logistic regression model with our input data.

 11d.
-Grab the **survival probability** from the prediction and put into the `data` object to be passed back to the web page.
+Grab the **survival probability** from the prediction and put it into the `data` dictionary to be passed back to the web page.

 ```python
 def titanic():